-- The FOMC has a stated inflation target of 2%. - The inflation target is in terms of the annual change in the price index for personal consumption expenditures (PCE). - The FOMC often uses the core PCE inflation rate to gauge inflation performance. - Both inflation and inflation expectations are below target. - This is occurring despite more than two years of upside surprise on the real growth rate of the U.S. economy. - Insurance rate cuts may help re-center inflation and inflation expectations at the 2% target sooner than otherwise.
+- The FOMC has a stated inflation target of 2%. - The inflation target is in terms of the annual change in the price index for personal consumption expenditures (PCE). - The FOMC often uses the core PCE inflation rate to gauge inflation performance. - Both inflation and inflation expectations are below target. - This is occurring despite more than two years of upside surprise on the real growth rate of the U.S. economy. - The FOMC's insurance rate cuts in 2019 may help re-center inflation and inflation expectations at the 2% target sooner than otherwise.